-The 10 Roosevelt University students visited “the mother of all democracies” over Thanksgiving break to study how populism arises and how it can be addressed.
+Over Thanksgiving Break, the political science students visited “the mother of all democracies” over Thanksgiving break to study how populism arises and how it can be addressed.
 They learned directly from local leaders, human rights experts, and community members as Brexit debate ground into a stalemate and U.K. voters headed to the polls.

 “It’s been a sheer privilege to be associated with a group that’s included second-year students, folks about to graduate, and those at every point in between,” said Barratt.
 Just three days after the course’s final presentation, one of her students, Haneen Hadid, became the first Palestinian woman in her family to graduate from college.

 Before their London trip, Barratt’s students spent the semester in the Chicago communities most affected by U.S. populism.
 On the Southeast Side, students spoke with organizers about the post-industrial neighborhood, once home to the highest concentration of steel mills in the world.
 In Little Village, the class talked with community leaders about ICE enforcement and changing demographics.

 In the weeklong run-up to the general election, students joined the campaign as canvassers with the Labour Party of Tooting.
 The class visited the Europe House and toured the Palace of Westminster and the House of Lords Library, gaining behind-the-scenes access while Parliament was out of session.
 Students also visited the East London Mosque, the largest Muslim place of worship in England.